Tutorials

 You are invited to read everything from this post, as every information is crucial.

-Some manipulation is required, so please refer the list of native mods (Reddit post).
+Some manipulation is required, so please refer to the list of native mods (Reddit post).

 These natively compatible games only need you to keep a paired module when you launch them, and it will automatically connect.

-You can adjust the power and duration of haptic feedback using the Companion Application.
+You can adjust the power and duration of haptic feedback using the Companion Application, but this application is not mandatory for those games.

 For more details, go to section 5.